nairne1/QA/README.md

 The agent is then penalised for:

 * Dying
-* Moving away form the nearest walkable area
+* Moving away from the nearest walkable area
 * Being 'stuck' (staying in the same general area for too long)

 ### Training Method

-Training was performed externally using Unity ML-Agents and Python (via Anaconda Powershell).
+Training was performed externally using Unity ML-Agents and Python (via Anaconda PowerShell).
 The Unity project acted as the simulation environment, while training was controlled through python.